Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Main Results

+\begin{remark} \textup{In the Ahmadipour--Wigger scheme, the compressed information $V_{k,c}^{(b-1)},V_{k,p}^{(b)},k\in\{1,$ $2\}$ in each block~$b\in[1:B]$ shown in Fig.~\ref{fig:innerBoundOur} are absent.
+It should be noted that our proposed scheme and the Ahmadipour--Wigger scheme are not special cases of each other.
+The reason is as follows.
+By setting $V_{k,c}^{(b-1)}$ to a constant, $V_{k,c}^{(b)}$ will automatically be reduced to a constant.
+But in Ahmadipour--Wigger scheme, $V_{k,c}^{(b)}$ is present and not a constant. i.e., they are only transmitted once but not retransmitted cooperatively.
+We show in the following Theorem~\ref{Theorem:CompInner} that our achievable region always includes that by the Ahmadipour--Wigger scheme.
+Besides, the Kobayashi--Hamad--Kramer--Caire scheme is a special case of both our scheme and the Ahmadipour--Wigger scheme by letting two transmitters send no compressed information.} \end{remark}

-\begin{remark} When the feedback coincides with the channel state, such that $Z_1=S_1,Z_2=S_2$, and no sensing tasks are required at the transmitters, Theorem~\ref{innerBound:CD} specializes to the results for conventional state-dependent MAC with strictly causal state information \cite{li2012multiple}. \end{remark}
+\begin{remark} \textup{When the feedback coincides with the channel state, i.e., $Z_1=S_1,Z_2=S_2$, and the sensing state parameters are $S_{T_1}=S_1,S_{T_2}=S_2$, both transmitters can always achieve zero distortion thus the distortion constraints are inactive.
+In this case, the model considered coincides with that for communication over SD-DM MAC with strictly causal state information at the transmitter~\cite{li2012multiple}.} \end{remark}